 How common are intersex people?

 A low-range statistic for traits evident at birth is around 1 in 2,000 people (.05% of births) but a more likely figure may be closer to 1.7%.

 We do not share in common any gender identity or sexual orientation.
 Instead we share an experience of stigmatisation and discrimination due to our physical characteristics.
 This can include risks of elimination from the gene pool, and early so-called “normalising” surgeries and hormone treatment designed to make us appear more typically female or male.

 We face body shaming and stigmatisation in education, healthcare, sport, work and other settings.
 Medical education is limited, and awareness of intersex people in biology and sex education at school is often absent.

 Do intersex people have health issues?

 Intersex people, like all people, have health issues.
-In a few diagnoses, immediate medical attention is needed from birth; some health issues may be associated with specific intersex variations, but being intersex is not a health issue in and of itself.
+In a few situations, immediate medical attention is needed from birth, and some health issues may be associated with specific intersex variations, but being intersex is not a health issue in and of itself.
 Natural intersex bodies are most often healthy.

 What are DSDs?

 In 2006, clinicians replaced the term intersex in medical settings with the term “disorders of sex development” or DSD.
 An immediately controversial act, this has been challenged as it entrenches a medical model that sees intersex bodies as intrinsically disordered.
 The terminology justifies forced and coercive medical interventions and so is linked to human rights violations.
 Intersex advocates and human rights institutions have called for clinical frameworks to be reviewed to ensure they meet human rights norms.